jualvespereira/ICPE2020/README.md

 - <code>./ErrorRateTableCreator.py \<input-directory\> \<sampling-approaches\> \<labels\> \<output-tex\> </code>

 <code>run-directory</code> is the directory where all runs of all case studies are stored.
-output-directory and input-directory are the directory where the aggregated results should be written to and read from, respectively. sampling-approaches and labels contain the list of sampling approaches to consider and the labels that should be used in the table. output-tex contains the directory where the tex-files should be written to.
+<code>output-directory</code> and <code>input-directory</code> are the directory where the aggregated results should be written to and read from, respectively.
+<code>sampling-approaches</code> and <code>labels</code> contain the list of sampling approaches to consider and the labels that should be used in the table.
+<code>output-tex</code> contains the directory where the tex-files should be written to.